 – Beejal Mann, BayWa r.e.

 The Employer Engagement team provide a bespoke talent management service designed to support your hiring strategies.
-Take a look at the list of recruitment activities that we can offer:
+Below is a list of the recruitment activities we normally undertake during non-pandemic times.
+For more information on how we are now operating during the current situation, please go to Pandemic Solutions / Information for employers.

 - Get access to the dedicated Employer Engagement team – we will support your recruitment journey from beginning to end.
 Create your own bespoke package using the services listed below.